AEFeinstein/Super-2024-Swadge-FW/main/modes/games/cGrove/Docs/Chowa.md

 Be sure to take care of your Chowa or they might run away to a better home.

 Each Swadge can have up to 5 Chowa at once.

+Chowa may get along with others based on a complicated formual I have yet to dream up.
+Probably along the following lines: `Cha1 * Cha2 * Mood1 * Mood2 * Similar skills + personality modifiers`

 ### Numbers